COSMIC-RTC/compass/README.md

 ## Overview

-The COMPASS platform is distributed as a single bundle of CArMA and SuTrA C++ / Cuda libraries and their Python extensions NAGA & SHESHA.
+The COMPASS platform is distributed as a single bundle of CArMA and SuTrA C++ / Cuda libraries and their Python extension SHESHA.

 ### Hardware requirements